Our Mission is Safety

 Have questions?
 Visit our FAQs or contact NSC.

-The Centers for Disease Control and Prevention says children living in 4 million households in the United States are being exposed to high levels of lead.
+The Centers for Disease Control and Prevention says children living in 4 million U.S. households are being exposed to high levels of lead.

-Furthermore, the Mayo Clinic says signs and symptoms of lead poisoning often don't appear until dangerous amounts of lead have accumulated.
+Furthermore, the signs and symptoms of lead poisoning often don't appear until dangerous amounts of lead have accumulated.
 Low levels of lead in blood have been shown to affect IQ, the ability to pay attention and academic achievement.
 At very high levels, lead poisoning can be fatal.

 Typically, children are poisoned by lead-based paint and lead-contaminated dust in older buildings (built before 1978).
 Other sources include contaminated air, water and soil.

 Adults who work with batteries, do home renovations or work in auto repair shops also may be exposed to lead.
 Eating or drinking from dishes or glasses that contain lead poses a risk, too.
-Lead is a concern for pregnant women because it can result in reduced growth of the fetus and premature birth, according to the EPA.
+Lead is a concern for pregnant women because it can result in reduced growth of the fetus and premature birth.

 The National Safety Council eliminates preventable deaths at work, in homes and communities, and on the road through leadership, research, education and advocacy.
 Donate to our cause.